barryvdh/laravel-debugbar/readme.md

 Includes 2 Collectors:
  - RouteCollector: Show information about the current Route
- - ViewsCollector: Show the currently loaded views an it's data.
+ - ViewCollector: Show the currently loaded views an it's data.
+ - LaravelCollector: Show the Laravel version and Environment.

 ## Installation